Yuliang-Liu/Curve-Text-Detector/README.md

 More details can be found on our paper.

 # Citation
-If you find our method or the dataset useful for your research, please cite
+If you find our method or the dataset useful for your research, please cite as (arXiv:1712.02170 [cs.CV])

 # Requirement
 1. Clone this repository.
 ROOT is the directory where you clone.